Share this post:

 Aegina is the closest island to the port of Piraeus, Athens.
 If you are looking for Greek islands near Athens, then Aegina island should be the first thing to come in your mind.
 This is a place that combines relaxing beaches, interesting sights, lounge nightlife, and cultural events.
 In fact, many art exhibitions, seminars, and festivals take place in Aegina every summer at many cultural venues around the island.
 Local sights not to miss include the Ancient Temple of Aphaia, the Archaeological and the Folklore Museums and the ghost village of Paleochora, among others.
 Beaches are small and cozy, ideal for families with kids.

 How to go: There are daily and frequent ferries from Piraeus port, Athens.
 The ferry trip takes about 30 min (with hydrofoil ferry).

 One of the most beautiful and secluded islands of the Cyclades, Serifos island has a unique Cycladic architecture and wonderful sandy beaches.
-Most beaches in Serifos are non-organized, except for the tourist beaches, like Livadi, Livadakia and Megalo Livadi.
+Most beaches are non-organized, except for the tourist beaches, like Livadi, Livadakia and Megalo Livadi.
 The beautiful main town called Chora is found on the slopes of a hill and amazes visitors with the traditional style.
 On top of the hill, there is a white church offering a breathtaking view of the Aegean Sea.

 How to go: There are ferries almost daily in summer, departing from Piraeus port.
 The ferry ride is 2 and a half hours (by highspeed ferry).
 Occasionally in summer, there is also a ferry to Serifos from the port of Lavrion, on the southern side of the Attica peninsula, about 2-3 times per week.